 Grub Damage

 Grubs are small worm-like pests that feed on grass roots and organic material in a home lawn, eventually causing sections of it to die.
-Grubs are the larval form of several different scarab beetles and are typically fairly easy to see.
-White grubs are pudgy, off white larvae with a brown head and are typically bent in the shape of the letter ā€œCā€.
-The adult beetles of our white grubs are either Japanese beetles or masked chafers.
-Japanese Beetles are a white grub shiny metallic green with wing covers that are coppery red.
-Masked chafer beetles are tan or straw brown in color and have a black stripe across their eyes and face.
-The adults beetles typically emerge and begin flying in June and start to lay eggs in July.
+Grubs are the larval form of several scarab beetles and are typically relatively easy to see.
+White grubs are pudgy, off-white larvae with brown heads and generally are bent in the shape of the letter "C." Our white grubs' adult beetles are either Japanese or masked chafers.
+Japanese beetles are shiny metallic green with coppery red wing covers.
+Masked chafer beetles are tan or straw brown and have a black stripe across their eyes and face.
+Adult beetles typically emerge and begin flying in June, laying eggs in July.
 The grubs feed rapidly and are fully grown in August or September.
-The grubs then move down in the soil to overwinter before moving back up to the surface of the soil in the late spring to pupate and emerge as adults.
+The grubs then move down in the soil to overwinter before moving back to the soil's surface in the late spring to pupate and emerge as adults.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.